 Industrialization enables mass-production but it sacrifices the food quality.
 Luckily, some still hold the belief that human food is better made by human rather than factory machinery.
 That’s why food lovers really appreciate the handmade noodles from a few Sabah towns, for example, Tuaran Mee, Tamparuli Mee and Beaufort Mee (Mee means Noodle).

-Beaufort Mee (Beuafort Fried Noodle, “????” in Chinese) tastes really good though it’s less famous, so it deserves to be featured here.
+Beaufort Mee (Beaufort Fried Noodle, “保佛面” in Chinese) tastes really good though it’s less famous, so it deserves to be featured here.

 Beaufort Mee is originated from Beaufort, a town nearly 100 KM from Kota Kinabalu (KK).
 Fortunately, you can find one of the best Beaufort Mee in KK.
-Restoran Beaufort (????) is only 6 KM from KK and very popular for its Beaufort Mee (see location map below).
+Restoran Beaufort (保佛饭店) is only 6 KM from KK and very popular for its Beaufort Mee (see Location Map).

 Ok, you don’t mind driving 1.5 hours to Beaufort to try Beaufort Mee.
-You can ask any local in Beaufort, all of them will recommend Foh Chuan Restaurant (???).
-See the location map below:
+You can ask any local in Beaufort, all of them will recommend Foh Chuan Restaurant (see Location Map).

-Foh Chuan is open daily (Mon-Sat: 7am-2pm, Sun: 7am-12pm).
+Foh Chuan is open daily (Mon-Sat: 7am-2:30pm, Sun: 7am-1pm).
 The shop closes earlier so they can make Beaufort Mee in the afternoon.
-I strongly advise you to visit this restaurant in early morning b’coz their handmade Beaufort Mee is sold out fast.
+I strongly advise you to visit this restaurant in early morning because their handmade Beaufort Mee is sold out fast.
 They only have factory-made noodle for latecomers, sad if you drive 1.5 hours for real Beaufort Mee.
 Sunday is not a good day too as they prepare less items that day.

-Tuaran Mee (Tuaran Noodle) the gold noodle of Sabah
+Tuaran Mee (Tuaran Noodle) the golden noodle of Sabah

 Tamparuli Mee (Tamparuli Fried Noodle)